xatabhk/matroska-specification/chapters.md

 ## ChapterAtom
 The `ChapterAtom` is also called a `Chapter`.
 A `Chapter` element can be used recursively.
 Such a child `Chapter` is called `Nested Chapter`.

 ### ChapterUID

 The `ChapterUID` is a mandatory Matroska element with a unique ID with a range from 1 to 18446744073709551615.

 ### ChapterStringUID
 A unique string ID to identify the `Chapter`.
 Use for [WebVTT cue identifier storage](http://dev.w3.org/html5/webvtt/#webvtt-cue-identifier).

 ### ChapterTimeStart
 A not scaled timestamp of the start of `Chapter` with nanosecond accuracy.
-For `Simple Chapters` are the start time stamps equal to the chapter markers in the timeline.
+For `Simple Chapters` this is the position of the chapter markers in the timeline.

 ### ChapterTimeEnd
 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
-The end timestamp is used when the `Edition EditionFlagOrdered Flag` is set to `true`.
+The end timestamp is used when the `Edition EditionFlagOrdered Flag` is set to true.
 A `Matroska Player` have to calculate a duration for this `Chapter` with the difference of end timestamp and start timestamp.
 The end timestamp MUST be greater than the start timestamp otherwise the duration would be negative which is illegal.
 If the duration of a `Chapter` is 0, this `Chapter` will be ignored by a `Matroska Player`.

 Chapter   | Start timestamp | End timestamp | Duration